henrypgill/Front-End-Coding-Challenge/README.md

     -   The way the aggregates are displayed is overly large, a condensed view would be beneficial and take up less visual real-estate.
     -   It is also not clear to the user that the aggregate is clickable, and that clicking on it will bring up the menu.
 A menu or edit icon in the corner of each card would be a far better way of presenting these interactions to the user.
+    -   Aggregates performed on calculation columns don't update when the column formula is changed.
+This is largely due to the seperation of the table and the aggregates, and could be fixed by having the table and the aggregates share the same state.

 -   ### Columns